 Justin Wender has served as a director of International Money Express, Inc. since 2018.
 Mr. Wender served as a director of Interwire LLC, an affiliate of Stella Point Capital, from 2017 to 2018.
 Mr. Wender is a Managing Partner of Stella Point Capital, which he co-founded in 2012.
 Stella Point Capital is a New York-based private equity firm focused on industrial, consumer and business services investments.
 Mr. Wender is an investment professional and has sourced and managed numerous investments for Stella Point Capital.
 Mr. Wender serves as trustee of the Weitz Funds.
 Previously, Mr. Wender spent more than 17 years at Castle Harlan, which he joined in 1993.
 Mr. Wender served as President of the firm from 2006 to 2010, led the effort of raising two funds, and served on the board of directors of 11 portfolio companies during his time with Castle Harlan.
-Currently, he serves on the board of directors of SPC Velir, LP, Autoagent Holdings LLC, and Vereco Holdings, LLC, as well as on the boards of several educational and charitable organizations.
+Currently, he serves on the board of directors of SPC Velir, LP, Autoagent Holdings LLC, TotalMed Holdings, LLC and Vereco Holdings, LLC, as well as on the boards of several educational and charitable organizations.
 Mr. Wender holds a bachelor's degree from Carleton College and a master's degree in business administration from the Wharton School at the University of Pennsylvania.
-We believe that Mr. Wender's extensive investment management and transactional experience coupled with his experience serving on boards of directors make him well qualified as a director.
+(1)

 BOARD SKILLS AND EXPERIENCE

-Qualification/Experience Lisy Godfrey Wender Rincon Purcell Maydón Bradford Fernández
+Qualification/Experience Lisy Godfrey Wender(1) Rincon Purcell Maydón Bradford Fernández Higgins-Carter

-Strategic Planning and Business Development • • • • • • • •
+Strategic Planning and Business Development • • • • • • • • •

-CEO/Executive Management & Leadership • • • • •
+CEO/Executive Management & Leadership • • • • • • •

-Risk Oversight & Compliance • • • •
+Risk Oversight & Compliance • • • • • •

 FinTech, Payments & Remittance Business • • • • • • •

-Digital Products & Innovation •
+Digital Products & Innovation • • •

-Other Public Company Board Experience • • • • •
+Other Public Company Board Experience • • • •

 Governmental, Regulatory and Public Policy

 International/Emerging Markets Experience • • •

-Financial Literacy • • • • • • • •
+Financial Literacy • • • • • • • • •

 Audit Committee Financial Expert • • •

 Technology/Cybersecurity

-Corporate Governance • • • • • •
+Corporate Governance • • • • • • •

-ESG & Sustainability •
+ESG & Sustainability • • • • •

-Talent Management • • • • • • •
+Talent Management • • • • • • • •